Saturday, October 28, 2023

 Take the increasing need (or desire) to communicate among humans as evolution progressed.

-It is a need that could have arisen from the desire to transfer learned skills across generations, or it could just be a need to convey the directions to a clump of trees on which berries were about to ripen.
-This need led to the emergence of languages as the solution.
+It is a need that could have risen from the desire to transfer learned skills across generations, or it could just be a need to convey the directions to a clump of trees on which berries were about to ripen.
+This need eventually led to the emergence of languages as a solution.

-In the context of natural selection, the emergence of the language as the solution leading to enhanced communication would have held enormous advantages when competing with others for resources, and for that reason, once in place, it rapidly evolved.
+In the context of natural selection, the emergence of the language as the solution for enhanced communication would have held enormous advantage when competing with peers for resources, and for that reason, once its rudimentary form was in place, it must have evolved rapidly.

 Another example is our universal discomfort with the cognizance of our mortality and a need to overcome the meaninglessness of existence that comes from the recognition of our finiteness.
 This discomfort, and the accompanying sense that everything about us ends when it ends, has led to the invention of a plethora of religions, all promising that we continue to exist beyond death.

-The interesting aspect in these examples is that given a human need which is universal, similar forms of solutions emerged in isolated pockets around the globe.
-It is like some invisible guardrails were constraining the range of possible solutions that can emerge.
+The interesting aspect in these examples is that given a human need which is universal, similar forms of solutions emerged in isolated pockets around the globe but details differed.
+It is like some invisible guardrails were constraining the range of solutions that were possible

-That this could happen sounds like a tenable hypothesis to me.
+That this could happen sounds like a plausible hypothesis to me.

-These are just a few examples of needs leading to similar solutions emerging in isolated parts of the world as humans evolved.
 Can something similar play out if a source of energy is available to a primordial soup containing some basic molecules?
-Availability of energy could result in more and more complex molecules that ultimately lead to the emergence of self-replicating molecules that are the basis of life forms.
+Can availability of energy result in more and more complex molecules that ultimately lead to the emergence of self-replicating life forms?

 This idea also seems compelling.

-The photons constantly falling over a soup of molecules over time would generate chemical reactions leading to the formation of complex molecules.
-Then over the eons, it is also plausible that a class of molecules can also emerge that cooperating with each other developed the capability of self-replicate.
-Once that happens, the emergence of the basic biological paradigm, the underpinning of which is self-replicating molecules, got established.
+The photons constantly falling over a soup of molecules over time would generate chemical reactions leading to the formation of complex molecules via trial and error.
+Then over the eons, it is also plausible that a class of molecules can also emerge that developed the capability to self-replicate.
+Once that happens, the emergence of the basic biological paradigm, the underpinning of which is self-replicating molecules, will get established.

-Just like the need leading to emergence of a solution, given a source of energy and enough time to experiment, the emergence of self-replicating molecules becomes a necessity.
+Just like the need leading to emergence of a solution, given a source of energy and enough time to experiment, the emergence of self-replicating molecules becomes an inevitability.

 One could also think that given a basic set of molecules, and a source of energy, the only path forward is towards complexity.
 There is no other direction to go.

-One can next ponder on what could be the necessity that different life forms emerging in the isolated parts of the universe would have the same biological paradigm?
+One can next ponder on what could be the necessity that different life forms emerging in the isolated pockets of the universe would have the same biological paradigm?

 Why does Captain Kirk in his voyages to go where no one has gone before finds himself interacting with a life form similar to him?